Rubelefsky/awscloud/README.md

 6. DNS
 Point a custom DNS domain name to the CloudFront distribution, so your resume can be accessed at something like my-c00l-resume-website.com.
 You can use Amazon Route 53 or any other DNS provider for this.
 A domain name usually costs about ten bucks to register.
+# Attempted this but was having some difficulty when pointing the custom DNS, will keep going over documentation - July 16

-7. Javascript
+8. Javascript
 Your resume webpage should include a visitor counter that displays how many people have accessed the site.
 You will need to write a bit of Javascript to make this happen.
 Here is a helpful tutorial to get you started in the right direction.

-8. Database
+9. Database
 The visitor counter will need to retrieve and update its count in a database somewhere.
 I suggest you use Amazon’s DynamoDB for this.
 (Use on-demand pricing for the database and you’ll pay essentially nothing, unless you store or retrieve much more data than this project requires.)
 Here is a great free course on DynamoDB.

-9. API
+10. API
 Do not communicate directly with DynamoDB from your Javascript code.
 Instead, you will need to create an API that accepts requests from your web app and communicates with the database.
 I suggest using AWS’s API Gateway and Lambda services for this.
 They will be free or close to free for what we are doing.

-10. Python
+11. Python
 You will need to write a bit of code in the Lambda function; you could use more Javascript, but it would be better for our purposes to explore Python – a common language used in back-end programs and scripts – and its boto3 library for AWS.
 Here is a good, free Python tutorial.

-11. Tests
+12. Tests
 You should also include some tests for your Python code.
 Here are some resources on writing good Python tests.

-12. Infrastructure as Code
+13. Infrastructure as Code
 You should not be configuring your API resources – the DynamoDB table, the API Gateway, the Lambda function – manually, by clicking around in the AWS console.
 Instead, define them in an AWS Serverless Application Model (SAM) template and deploy them using the AWS SAM CLI.
 This is called “infrastructure as code” or IaC.
 It saves you time in the long run.

 Note: A more broadly applicable and commonly-used IaC tool in the industry is Terraform.
 It’s a little less straightforward to use than SAM for an AWS serverless API, but many people prefer to use it for their project anyway.
 If you want to use Terraform instead of SAM, follow this guide.